LeJuene Thompson: Music career

 Her solo music career started in 2001, with the release of Soul Inspiration, and this released on September 25, 2001, by EMI Gospel.
 This was her breakthrough album on the Billboard magazine charts, which it placed at No. 17 on the Gospel Albums and at No. 40 on the Christian Albums.
 Mark Goodge, indicating in an eight out of ten review by Cross Rhythms magazine, replies, "The title may be a bit corny, but this excellent debut solo album from the former Tri-City Singers vocalist delivers exactly what it says on the tin."
 The second album, Metamorphosis, was released by LeCe Entertainment on February 2, 2008, yet this album failed to chart.
 Dancin' Dave Derbyshire, mentioning in an eight out of ten review from Cross Rhythms, responds, "With her eclectic blend of neo-soul styles LeJuene shows off her impressive vocals by effortlessly lifting the smooth sounds of some of the songs and belting out others."
 Her third album, Evolution of Me, released by Fontana Records in 2012, and again this did not chart.

 Personal life

 Thompson is married to Cedric Thompson, who is a native of Anderson, South Carolina, and he is a Grammy Award and Stellar Award-winning music producer.
 The couple have three sons, Cedric Jr., Christopher, and Chandler, and they reside in Charlotte, North Carolina.
 Thompson is the founder and CEO of Buttrfly Girls that she launched on June 1, 2013.
-She along with her husband own and operation LeCe Entertainment.
+She along with her husband own and operate LeCe Entertainment.